kreidy/PsiEK-connections/README.md

 I implemented the search as an iterative deepening search, so that it would always find the shortest connection between two members while also being time and space efficient.

+To see the project in action, go to: <http://kreidy.me/PsiEK-connections/connections.html>